SnappFr/react-native-image-base64/README.md

 # react-native-image-base64

-This repo is a working rewrite of [this](https://github.com/xfumihiro/react-native-image-to-base64) abandonned library.
+This repo is a working rewrite of [this](https://github.com/xfumihiro/react-native-image-to-base64) abandoned library.
 It provides a very simple way to convert an image to a base64 string.

 If you encounter `OOM` errors on old android devices, make sure you optimize the image's size before you convert it.